 According to the Parental Leave Act (Amendment) 2006, parents in Ireland are entitled to 18 weeks of parental leave per child.
 This applies to children up to 8 years old (but this can be extended for a child adopted after the age of 8, or a child up to the age of 16 who has a long-term illness).
 Both parents are entitled to their own separate leave.
 Leave must be taken all at once, or in two blocks (6-week minimum each), and there must be a gap of at least 10 weeks between blocks.

 Maternity benefit in Ireland is available to employed women who have earned enough PRSI contributions.
 This payment is made for 26 weeks at a rate of €230.
 Maternity Benefit must start between 2 and 16 weeks before the birth of a baby.
 A further 16 weeks of unpaid maternity leave may also be taken.
 To be eligible for Maternity Benefit, you typically need to have worked at least 39 weeks in the current tax year and 39 weeks in the previous year.
 If you have been insurably employed in another country under EU regulations, you may be able to combine your insurance contributions in that country with your PRSI.

-Paternity Benefit in Ireland will be introduced in Ireland from September 2016 at a weekly rate of €230 for 2 weeks.
+Paternity Benefit in Ireland was introduced in Ireland from September 2016 at a weekly rate of €230 for 2 weeks.
 Many employers may also offer periods of fully paid maternity and paternity leave at their own discretion, whereby employees receive their usual wages and their PRSI-funded benefit is paid directly to the employer.

 If you’re legally living and working in Ireland and have a child under 18 years of age who’s in full-time education, you may be entitled to receive Child Benefit, a welfare payment of €140 per child per month.
 Applications should be made within 12 months of a) your child moving to Ireland or b) your child being born/joining the family.